Danielwilliams/smart_meal_planner_multi/apps/smart-meal-planner-backend/CONCURRENCY_FIXES_FINAL.md

 3. **Observability**: Added connection statistics for monitoring
 4. **Maintainability**: Simplified codebase with a single connection pool approach

+## Important Note

+The specialized connection pools approach has been completely removed in favor of a single unified pool.
+This means:

+1. The `pool_type` parameter is no longer supported in `get_db_cursor()` calls
+2. All router files have been updated to remove `pool_type='read'` or `pool_type='ai'` parameters
+3. Setting `autocommit=True` is now the primary way to optimize read-heavy operations

 ## Usage Guidelines

 When working with database connections in the application: